Srinivaskoruprolu007/Srinivaskoruprolu007/README.md

 - 👋 Hi, I’m @Srinivas
 - 👀 I’m interested in Automation
 - 🌱 I’m currently learning Python And Java
-- 💞️ I’m looking to collaborate on Learning new concepts
+- 💞️ I’m looking for collaborate on Learning new concepts
-- 📫 How to reach me on GirHub Itself
+- 📫 How to reach me on GitHub Itself

 <!---
 Srinivaskoruprolu007/Srinivaskoruprolu007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.